NomicFoundation/hardhat/packages/buidler-ganache/README.md

 };
 ```

-Note: The `accounts` option it's not currently supported.
+Note: The `accounts` option is not currently supported.